home-assistant/home-assistant.io/source/_integrations/google.markdown

 You need to configure developer credentials to allow Home Assistant to access your Google Account.
 The current recommended approach is to create *Web Auth* credentials for Google Calendar since the same credentials work for all Google integrations.
 Previously, this integration only supported *Device Auth* and those credentials are no longer recommended.
-You can continue to use *Device Auth* credentials but the only work with Google Calendar.
+You can continue to use *Device Auth* credentials but they will only work with Google Calendar.

 {% include integrations/google_client_secret.md %}